Bongikk/AIM-VI/README.md

 ### A. Decentralized Structure

-AIM-VI must be built as:
+AI-MVI must be built as:

 1. **Distributed system** - no single central server
 2. **Self-replicating** - capable of copying itself across multiple nodes